 OK – onto the tutorial… Below I’ll list all of the material and tools we used just in case you want to give this project a go.

-to ensure you are obtaining the correct angles at which to cut your tiles.
-Using a pencil and the T-Bevel, trace a line on your tile.
+To ensure you are obtaining the correct angles at which to cut your tiles use a pencil and the T-Bevel, trace a line on your tile.

 so you don’t cut into the tiles below.
 Firmly cut along the pencil line, scoring the surface of the tile but not cutting all the way through the tile.
 You then quickly and firmly snap off the tile along the scored line.